KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0005-organization-admin--import-data.md

 Table `Hosts` SHALL have new fields:
 - `for_how_long` - `\d+(d|w|m|y)`

+Table `AccommodationUnit` SHALL have following changes:
+- Field `status` SHALL be renamed to `verification_status`
+- New field `workflow_status` SHALL be created as enum with following values:
+  - Available
+  - Needs verification - The *AccommodationUnit* information might be outdated. *TeamMember* SHOULD call a *Host* to verify the status and information.
+  - Withdrawn - The *Host* has withdrawn the consent.
+  - Done - The *AccommodationUnit* is considered filled up.
+Moving to this status SHALL not be automated, because *AccommodationUnit* may have free vacancies that are technically useless (i.e. 2 beds were for children, even tho technically there is 1 bed left, but no other *Guest* may be assigned there), and *AccommodationUnit* should be removed from the pool even tho there are some vacancies left.

 Data SHALL be imported from two main Google Spreadsheets: `[salam] Mieszkania (Polska)` and `[salam] Ludzi (Ukrainska)`.

 Mapping of tab `Automated Mieszkania` in `[salam] Mieszkania (Polska)` SHALL be as follows: